-Do you believe that there are some women who don’t know the use of African waist beads?
-In this article, you will be given detailed information about African waist beads, uses, and more.
+Do you believe that there are some women who don’t know how to wear African waist beads?
+In this article, you will be given detailed information about how to wear African waist beads, uses, and more.

 African Waist beads are a traditional African accessory that consists of small glass beads on a string or wire worn around the waist or hips.
 They come in different colors and shapes and may also include decorative stones, crystals, or charms.